What Is Post-Acute Care?

 What Is a Post-Acute Care Facility?

-There are a number of healthcare facilities that provide PAC and require skilled professionals to tend to patients, including:
+There are a number of post-acute care settings that require skilled professionals to tend to patients, including:

 What Are Examples of Post-Acute Care Services?